will-in-wi/letsencrypt-webfaction/README.md

     $ ruby -Ilib exe/letsencrypt_webfaction

-After checking out the repo, run `bundle install` to install dependencies.
-Then, run `bin/rspec` to run the tests.
-You should also run `bin/rubocop` to validate coding style and simplicity.
+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake spec` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To release a new version, update the version number in `lib/letsencrypt_webfaction.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To install this gem onto your local machine, run `bin/rake install`.
+To release a new version, update the version number in `lib/letsencrypt_webfaction.rb`, and then run `bin/rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
 This project uses [Semantic Versioning](http://semver.org/).

 ## Contributing